zs1621/papa/README.md

 1 `papa.py`  retrive the papa user data ,and save to mysql

-2  webpy frame to show the data(use pubuliu)
+2  webpy frame to show the data(use waterfall flow)